-Table 1A shows the descriptive statistics of Transfer Entropy (TE) during the first quarter of 2018.
+Table 1A shows the descriptive statistics of information transfer during the first quarter of 2018.
 The statistics were computed using two hour and ten minute windows for every pair of firms in the S&P 500 during the first quarter of 2018.
 The means are relatively high at the lower sampling rates ( < 30 seconds) whereas the mean value decreases at higher sampling rates.
 This evidence shows that on average less information transfer is captured at slower sampling rates.
 The standard deviation values increase as the sampling rate becomes slower.
-A possible explanation for this is the frequency of observations used to compute transfer entropy decrease yielding a more volatile information transfer estimate.
+A possible explanation for this is the frequency of observations used to compute transfer entropy decrease yielding a more noisy information transfer estimate.
 Consequently the 75th percentile and 99th percentile values grow and the minimum 1st, 25th, and 50th percentiles values decay as the sample rate becomes slower.

 TABLE 1B: Means of TE Estimates by time period of the day